costas778/Trading_platform_aws/README.md

 # Let's us begin!
 **NOTE:** This whole environment was created in an AWS sandbox that is destroyed with the account number!

+For the above files it is best to pass password and other sensitive parameters using AWS Key Manager.

 Prerequisites
 ./install-prerequisites.sh